Daniel-VDM/Coreference-Annotator/README.md

 ## Implementation Details

-A write up documenting my implementation can be found [here](/write-up.pdf)
+A write up explaining my implementation can be found [here](/write-up.pdf).

 ## Credits
 This was originally a project that I did for [David Bamman's](http://people.ischool.berkeley.edu/~dbamman/) Natural Language Processing Course (Info 159/259 - Fa18) at UC Berkeley.